ramenwithparmesancheese/ramenwithparmesancheese/README.md

 - 👋 Hi, I’m @ramenwithparmesancheese
 - 👀 I’m interested in businness and computer programming
-- 🐍 I’m currently learning Python and C#🚗💨
+- 🐍 I’m currently learning Python and C# 👾
 - 🍻 looking to collaborate on anything
 - 📫 How to reach me email